Cycling in the Netherlands

 Cycling is the second-most common mode of transport in the Netherlands, with 36% of Dutch people listing the bicycle as their most frequent way of getting around on a typical day, as opposed to the car (45%) and public transport (11%).
 Cycling has a modal share of 27% of all trips (urban and rural) nationwide.
 In cities this is even higher, such as Amsterdam which has 38%, and Zwolle 46%.
 This high frequency of bicycle travel is enabled by excellent cycling infrastructure such as cycle paths, cycle tracks, protected intersections, ample bicycle parking and by making cycling routes shorter and more direct (and therefore usually quicker) than car routes.

 In the countryside, an increasing number of routes link the Netherlands' villages, towns, and cities.
-Some of these paths are part of the Dutch National Cycle Network, a system of routes for bicycle tourism that reaches every corner of the nation.
+Some of these paths are part of the Dutch National Cycle Network, a well-established system of specially designed routes for bicycle tourism that reaches every corner of the nation, or the newer numbered-node cycle network signage system which facilitates more personalised touring routes.